-“Cookie” means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and/or when you use certain features of Our Site.
-Details of the Cookies used by Our Site are set out in section 8 below;
+“Cookie” means a small text file placed on Your computer or device by Our Site when You visit certain parts of Our Site and/or when You use certain features of Our Site.
+Details of the Cookies used by Our Site are set out in Part 14, below;

 “Cookie Law” means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003;

 “Identity Information” means identity information about a person including title, name, surname and gender;

 “Profile Information” means information about a person or business and their preferences regarding potential purchases;00

 “Property Information” means information about instruments or bows including details of the their ownership, valuations, appraisals, certification, repairs, restorations and loans;